javascript-tutorial/en.javascript.info/1-js/11-async/06-promisify/article.md

 A call to `promisify(f)` returns a wrapper around `f` `(*)`.
 That wrapper returns a promise and forwards the call to the original `f`, tracking the result in the custom callback `(**)`.

-Here, `promisiefy` assumes that the original function expects a callback with exactly two arguments `(err, result)`.
+Here, `promisify` assumes that the original function expects a callback with exactly two arguments `(err, result)`.
 That's what we encounter most often.
 Then our custom callback is in exactly the right format, and `promisify` works great for such a case.

 But what if the original `f` expects a callback with more arguments `callback(err, res1, res2, ...)`?